cesaro/dpu-cav18-exp/doc/3-section-6.1.md

 - how to run by hand dpu or nidhugg on one of the benchmarks

-All the benchmarks for Table 1 is in
+All the benchmarks for Table 1 is in .... folder

 In order to build Table 1 from the paper (shown below), just run::